Dawgma-1712/WatchDawg2023/README.md

 # Quick Start <!--Git has an internal wiki system so we could use that?-->

-[Here](google.com)'s the quick start guide for WatchDawg
+You should have the required systems (found below, or [here](https://github.com/Dawgma-1712/WatchDawg2023#system-requirements)) before proceeding.

+1. Download the Microsoft Excel Spreadsheet found on Git/Chief Delphi.
+It contains macros for the automated analysis.
+2. Download the app if you haven't already (again, [here](google.com) for the git release, or [here](https://www.amazon.com/Dawgma-Robotics-WatchDawg/dp/B09VMZZ6FL/ref=sr_1_1?crid=2Z8C9C9DSI7YN&keywords=watchdawg&qid=1676407384&s=mobile-apps&sprefix=watchdawg%2Cmobile-apps%2C167&sr=1-1) for the Amazon Fire Store link)
+3. Download the instruction manual (found [here](google.com/stillnothingyetwe'restillwaiting))
+4. Follow the instruction manual, or our [tutorial video]()!
 <!-- Or if we use the wiki system: We have an in depth wiki for WatchDawg [here](linklinklinkyougetit)-->

 # Future Goals

 - [ ] Port to other android systems, not just the Amazon Fire 7
-- [ ] Goal 2
-- [ ] Crosschecking with the Blue Alliance Database
+- [ ] Crosschecking with the TBA Database

 <!--Any other goals-->

 # System Requirements
-* Amazon Fire 7 tablets (tested, although any android device should techincally be able to run it)
+* Amazon Fire 7 tablets
-* A Computer with Excel
+* A Computer with Microsoft Excel
+* A QR code scanner
-* The app downloaded either through android studio using the [github release (again, links to google for now)](google.com) or the amazon [fire store](https://www.amazon.com/Dawgma-Robotics-WatchDawg/dp/B09VMZZ6FL/ref=sr_1_1?crid=2Z8C9C9DSI7YN&keywords=watchdawg&qid=1676407384&s=mobile-apps&sprefix=watchdawg%2Cmobile-apps%2C167&sr=1-1)
+* The app downloaded either through android studio using the [github release (again, links to google for now)](google.com) or the Amazon [Fire Store](https://www.amazon.com/Dawgma-Robotics-WatchDawg/dp/B09VMZZ6FL/ref=sr_1_1?crid=2Z8C9C9DSI7YN&keywords=watchdawg&qid=1676407384&s=mobile-apps&sprefix=watchdawg%2Cmobile-apps%2C167&sr=1-1)

 # Documentation and Files
 ###### - User manual: [google.com/thiswillsendyoutothe404pageandisjusthereforspace]()